NanoComp/meep/doc/README.md

 % PYTHONPATH=./python python doc/generate_py_api.py
 ```

-Rerun this after making any changes to the docstrings in the source and
+Note that this command should be rerun after making any changes to main template
-rebuilding the project, in order to update the documentation.
+file or the docstrings in the source, and rebuilding the project, in order to
+update the documentation.

+The view an auto-updating version of the documentation, run the following
-Next, run the following command from the top-level MEEP repository tree:
+command from the top-level MEEP repository tree:

 ```
 % mkdocs serve